digitaldisarray/CTFCollab/README.md

 ## Running locally

 ### Just the frontend
-If for whatever reason you want to run the frontend outside of docker, fisrt run `npm install` (or `pnpm install` or `yarn`) in the repository directory.
+If for whatever reason you want to run the frontend outside of docker, first run `npm install` (or `pnpm install` or `yarn`) in the repository directory.
 Then to run the frontend, use one of these commnds:

 ```bash
 npm run dev